Nagastra-1: Future development

 While the subsidiary company Economic Explosives Limited, began developmental works for the Nagastra-2 and Nagastra-3, more advanced variants of the platform with improved warhead carrying capacity and flying endurance.
 The design and development of a medium altitude long endurance class of drones has also been proposed by Solar Industries.
 For man-in-loop control, the 12 kg Nagastra-2 carrying 2.2–4 kg anti-tank/anti-personnel warhead will have a range of more than 25 km and can hover over a target for 90 minutes.
 It is used against armored warfare targets.

 The Nagastra-3 is a component of Medium Range Precision Kill System.
 The Ministry of Defense has placed it under Project Sanction Order in the Make-I category of the Defense Acquisition Procedure 2020.
 The operational range and endurance of Nagastra-3 will be up to 100 km and more than 5 hours, respectively.

 Order

 On 24 April 2023, Solar Industries announced that Economic Explosives Limited had defeated contenders from Poland's WB Electronics Warmate and Israel's UVision Air to secure a ₹212 crore contract with the Ministry of Defense for the provision of supplying loitering munitions.
 Compared to similar airborne weaponry imported from Poland and Israel, Nagastra-1 is found 40% less expensive.

 As part of its ongoing efforts to improve precision-strike capabilities and update its artillery and infantry support systems, the Indian Army ordered 450 Nagastra-1R loitering munitions on 23 June 2025.

-Operators
+Operational history

 The Indian Army confirmed the system's readiness for deployment by completing a pre-delivery inspection for the first batch of Nagastra-1 which consists of 120 units at Army Ammunition Depot in Pulgaon between 20–25 May 2024.